gpylypchuk/Bitcoin-Prices-Realtime/README.md

 # Bitcoin-Prices-Realtime

-This program get prices in real-time.
+This program get Bitcoin prices in real-time.